 The above methods can be seen in the context of a hierarchy of controls.
 At the top of the hierarchy is elimination and substitution.
-This means that if there is an increase in cases, meeting controls will move up the hierarchy and Council and standing committee meetings will be remote, or virtual.
+This means that if there is an increase in cases, meeting controls will move through the hierarchy and Council and standing committee meetings may reduce who can be in the Council Chambers or revert to remote meetings.
 Following the hierarchy means that we are aiming to create an intrinsically safer system of public meetings, wherein some or all members can participate in the same meeting space with a reduced risk of illness.